 What About Kids?
-Our public tours may not be appropriate for young children, as they involve a lot of walking and cover topics geared to adults.
-Further, some of our tours reference adult content some parents may deem inappropriate for children.
-On this particular tour, references may be made to bodily injury, death, crime, and scandal.
-That said, there are 2 “child” tickets available for each public tour for children aged 12 and under.
+Our public tours are not ideal for young children, as they involve a lot of walking and cover topics geared to adults.
+If you would like to tour with us and have children ages 10 and younger, please contact us about a private tour.
+That said, there are 2 “child” tickets ($25 each) available for each public tour for children ages 12 and under.

 Are gratuities included?
 Guide gratuities are not included in the tour price, so if you enjoy your tour, tips are very much appreciated.